-A portion of refuge beach known as Jessup's Neck will be temporarily closed from early April through the end of August to protect nesting habitat for threatened bird species.
+A portion of refuge beach known as Jessup's Neck will be temporarily closed from early April through late August to protect nesting habitat for threatened bird species.
 A small portion of the beach is still open for recreation.
 Please call the main office for exact opening date.
 631-286-0485

 About the Complex